Zachary Taylor: Historical reputation and memorials

 Because of his short tenure, Taylor is not considered to have strongly influenced the office of the presidency or the United States.
 Some historians believe that he was too inexperienced with politics at a time when officials needed close ties with political operatives.
 Despite his shortcomings, the Clayton–Bulwer Treaty affecting relations with Great Britain in Central America is "recognized as an important step in scaling down the nation's commitment to Manifest Destiny as a policy."
 Historical rankings of presidents of the United States have generally placed Taylor in the bottom quarter.

 Taylor was the last president to own slaves while in office.
 He was the third of four Whig presidents, the last being Fillmore, his successor.
 Taylor was also the second president to die in office, preceded by William Henry Harrison, who died while serving as president nine years earlier.

 In 1883, the Commonwealth of Kentucky placed a 50-foot monument topped by a life-sized statue of Taylor near his grave.
 By the 1920s, the Taylor family initiated the effort to turn the Taylor burial grounds into a national cemetery.
 The Commonwealth of Kentucky donated two adjacent parcels of land for the project, turning the half-acre Taylor family cemetery into 16 acre.
 On May 5, 1926, the remains of Taylor and his wife (who died in 1852) were moved to the newly constructed Taylor mausoleum, made of limestone with a granite base and marble interior, nearby.
 The cemetery property was designated as the Zachary Taylor National Cemetery by Secretary of War Dwight F. Davis on March 12, 1928.

-The US Post Office released the first postage stamp issue honoring Taylor on June 21, 1875, 25 years after his death.
-In 1938, Taylor again appeared on a US postage stamp, this time the 12-cent Presidential Issue of 1938.
-His last appearance (to date, 2010) on a US postage stamp occurred in 1986, when he was honored on the AMERIPEX presidential issue.
-After Washington, Jefferson, Jackson and Lincoln, Taylor was the fifth American president to appear on US postage.
+The U.S. Post Office released the first postage stamp issue honoring Taylor on June 21, 1875, 25 years after his death.
+In 1938, Taylor again appeared on a U.S. postage stamp, this time the 12-cent Presidential Issue of 1938.
+His last appearance (to date, 2010) on a U.S. postage stamp occurred in 1986, when he was honored on the AMERIPEX presidential issue.
+After Washington, Jefferson, Jackson and Lincoln, Taylor was the fifth American president to appear on U.S. postage.

+The sea shanty "General Taylor" recounts Taylor's victory at the Battle of Buena Vista during the Mexican-American War.
+It has been recorded by groups such as Steeleye Span on Ten Man Mop, or Mr. Reservoir Butler Rides Again; Fairport Convention on The Bonny Bunch of Roses; Great Big Sea on Play; and The Longest Johns on Between Wind and Water.

 Taylor is the namesake of several entities and places around the nation, including: